overvis/opencart-plugins/Catalog-display/README.md

 ## Description

-This plugin provides you an ability to display a catalog of selected products on any page.
-Blocks with categories in which there is at least one product selected for display will be shown on the selected page.
+This plugin provides a module that displays a catalog of products by categories.
 The order of displaying categories can be changed in the admin panel.
-These blocks will include:
+Categories include:

-* The name of the category, which in combination will be a link to other products from this category
+* The name of the category, with a link to other products from this category.

-* Category description
+* Category description.

-* Blocks of products whose output order can also be configured in the admin panel
+* List of products.
+Output order can be configured in the admin panel.

-**Important!** If a product has several categories, it can be displayed several times.
+**Important!** If a product is assigned to several categories, it may be displayed several times.

 ## Installation and configuration